-- Product type — the main category for the product.
+- Product Category — the main category for the product.

-- Collections — we’ll come back to collections in more depth in a moment, but basically they are groups of products that you create either manually or using rules.
-They are important because you can display these collections in various ways on your store — for example as a feature on your home page, or in your navigation.
+- Collections — we’ll come back to collections in more depth in a moment, but basically they are catalogs of products that you create either manually or using rules.
+Collections are important because you can display them in various useful ways on your store — for example as a feature on your home page, or in your navigation.

 - Tags — these are keywords that you can associate with your products.
 They matter because you can use them to automatically create collections, and they help your customers locate products more easily when they search your Shopify store.

-As you can see, there’s also an option here to manage your product’s availability on various ‘sales channels and apps’.
+As you can see, there’s also an option in the ‘Publishing’ section to manage your product’s availability on various ‘sales channels’.

-By default you will be activating the product on your standard Shopify online store, but if you are using Shopify to list your product on other platforms, you can click the ‘manage’ link to activate them on those channels too (you can learn more about Shopify sales channels here).
+By default you will be activating the product on your standard Shopify online store sales channel, but if you are using Shopify to list your product on other platforms, you can click the ‘manage’ link to activate them on those channels too (you can learn more about Shopify sales channels here).

 4. Create product collections for your store